Can you lose fat and build muscle (tone up) at the same time?

 This logical approach of finding your baseline also helps you avoid any drops in performance and ensures you don't put on any unwanted weight.

-This phased framework is what we do with the 90 day challenge.
+This phased framework is what we do with our nutrition coaching.
 The first 4 weeks is about dieting on the most amount of kcals possible (why would you eat less food if you don't have to!), then based on progress we can adjust your kcals and macros accordingly.
 Simples.